 The most common cause of CH is aging.
 Studies have suggested that between 10 and 20% of people over age 70 have signs of it in their blood.
 Smoking also increases the risk.
 “CH is very common.
 Millions of people have it,” Dr. Levine says.
 “But most people don’t know they have it, and doctors don’t know what to do with it.
 We thought it was important to do more research on this phenomenon so that we can start figuring out who may need intensive follow-up and treatment right away and who can be observed.”

-“Right now we don’t have good ways to predict who is most likely to develop a blood cancer, so any new findings that come out of this clinic have the potential to make a big difference,” says Marcel van den Brink, Head of MSK’s Division of Hematologic Oncology.
+Currently, doctors do not have good ways to predict who is most likely to develop a blood cancer, so any new findings that come out of this clinic have the potential to make a big difference.

 In addition, certain types of chemotherapy and radiation therapy can increase the incidence of CH.
 This explains why cancer survivors carry a risk for secondary leukemia.
 The still-rare condition is happening more often because more people with cancer are surviving longer or are cured of their disease.